vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 * *model.py* containing the script to create and train the model. *model.ipynb* containing a jupyter notebook version of the same script, with step-by-step execution results.
 * *drive.py* for driving the car in autonomous mode
 * A folder *models* containing trained neural network models:
-** *model_track1.h5* containing a trained convolution neural network for driving on track 1 ** *model_track2.h5* containing a trained convolution neural network for driving on track 2
+  * *model_track1.h5* containing a trained convolution neural network for driving on track 1
+  * *model_track2.h5* containing a trained convolution neural network for driving on track 2

-Due to large size of the networks (>100MB), they are stored off Github at the following Google Drive: https://drive.google.com/open?id=1V4K-CFBg6iKs1h3wL1It0ZPhPnT-WYes
+Due to large size of the networks exceeding Github limit (>100MB each), they are stored off Github at the following Google Drive: https://drive.google.com/open?id=1V4K-CFBg6iKs1h3wL1It0ZPhPnT-WYes

 * Videos demonstration of the trained models on track 1 and 2.
-** *run1.mp4* containing video for *model_track1.h5* driving on track 1 at speed 9.
+  * *track1_speed9.mp4* containing video for *model_track1.h5* driving on track 1 at speed 9.
-** *run2.mp4* containing video for *model_track1.h5* driving on track 1 at speed 30.
+  * *track1_speed30.mp4* containing video for *model_track1.h5* driving on track 1 at speed 30.
-** *track2.mp4* containing video for *model_track2.h5* driving on track 2 at speed 5.
+  * *track2.mp4* containing video for *model_track2.h5* driving on track 2 at speed 5.

 * writeup_report.md summarizing the results

 #### 2. Submission includes functional code
-Download the trained models from [https://drive.google.com/open?id=1V4K-CFBg6iKs1h3wL1It0ZPhPnT-WYes] to *models* directory.
+Download the trained models from https://drive.google.com/open?id=1V4K-CFBg6iKs1h3wL1It0ZPhPnT-WYes to *models* directory.

 Using the Udacity provided simulator and *drive.py* file, the car can be driven autonomously around the track by executing